-The materials I use are often recycled from antique furniture or from old usages; sourced all over the world it is what makes every Graceful Object unique and rare.
+The materials I use are often recycled from antique furniture or from old usages; sourced in my travels or at the local market, vintage linens make every Graceful Object unique and rare.

 the palmist project comes from my devotion to different artisanal practices and the idea of discovering new ways of sharing the manufacturing techniques I have come to learn from my travels and the people I have worked with.

 The "Club" is formed by incredibly talented artisans I have the chance to work with in different areas of the world.

 Learning from them, I am grateful to have them part of

 the palmist club as their knowhow and smiles make everything better.
 Supporting local people through craftsmanship is a crucial matter as these knowledges are disappearing fast